 - The grains produced should be thoroughly cleaned and graded.

-- Storage structure should be constructed in the coolest portion of the farm or house.
+- Grain storage structures should be constructed in the coolest portion of the farm or house.

 - The structure should be able to take the load of seeds stored and should not allow any exchange with the outside humid air.

 - Seed storage structure should be cleaned and disinfected.

 - Storage structure should be durable for long term storage.

 - For the purpose of a safe storage period of 6 to 12 months, dried to the safe storage moisture level for (i) Cereals is 10-12 % (ii) Oilseeds is 7-9 % (on wet basis).

 - Storage structure should provide the most safety from floor moisture, rain, rats, birds, moulds, rodents, ants, insects and so on.

 - Storage structure needs to be economical and suitable for a selected situation.